kaivladimirv/php-project-9/README.md

 * Composer

 ## License
-The Bryan Games project is licensed for use under the MIT License (MIT).
+The Page Analyzer project is licensed for use under the MIT License (MIT).
 Please see [LICENSE](/LICENSE) for more information.